Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   Any other component that has `[WriteGroup(typeof(LocalToParent))]` besides `CopyLocalToParentFromBone`

-Kinemation will generate an exported bone for each transform parented to an *optimized skeleton* at conversion time.
+Kinemation will generate an exported bone for immediate child of the Animator (excluding children with Skinned Mesh Renderers or Animators) at baking time.
 However, you can also freely create these at runtime by meeting the above component requirements and specifying the bone to track in the `CopyLocalToParentFromBone` component.
 The *optimized skeleton* does not know about nor care about *exported bones*, which means you can have multiple *exported bones* track the same optimized bone.
 Be careful though, because *exported bones* can be relatively costly.

 *Exported bones* update during the `TransformSystemGroup` update.